pmenager/1passInject/README.md

 or templates.
 The script supports both direct file download and processing of templates with embedded placeholders for 1Password values.

+### Use cases

+1PassInject is designed to streamline the process of managing development secrets and sharing them between team members using 1Password.
+This script is particularly useful for handling frequently updated passwords, quickly setting up development environments, and ensuring that secrets remain synchronized across the team.
+By using 1Password templates, which can be versioned, developers can maintain a consistent and up-to-date configuration across their local environments.

 :warning: **Important**: This tool is designed for non-production or non-critical secrets, such as development secrets and files.
 It is not recommended to store plain-text secrets on a computer, as it may expose sensitive information.
 Use this tool with caution and always follow best security practices.